Frequently Asked Questions

 What is the Fire Prevention Fee?

 Assembly Bill X1 29 was approved by the California Legislature on June 15, 2011 and signed into law on July 7, 2011.
 The law established a new annual Fire Prevention Fee to pay for fire prevention services within the State Responsibility Area (SRA).
-This fee is assessed on owners of habitable structures located in the SRA.
+The Fire Prevention Fee is an annual fee assessed on owners of habitable structures on property located within the SRA.
+The SRA is the area of the State where the State of California is financially responsible for the prevention and suppression of wildfires.
+The SRA does not include lands within incorporated city boundaries or federally owned lands.

 What is the State Responsibility Area (SRA)?